facebook/react-native-website/docs/animations.md

 Animated.timing(this.state.xPosition, {
   toValue: 100,
   easing: Easing.back(),
-  duration: 2000,
+  duration: 2000
 }).start();
 ```

-Take a look at the [Configuring animations](animated.md#configuring-animations) section of the `Animated` API reference to learn more about all the config parameters supported by the built-in animations.
+Take a look at the [Configuring animations](animated#configuring-animations) section of the `Animated` API reference to learn more about all the config parameters supported by the built-in animations.

 ### Composing animations